01Joseph-Hwang10/terraform-provider-mongodb/docs/data-sources/database_collection.md

 page_title: "mongodb_database_collection Data Source - mongodb"
 subcategory: ""
 description: |-
-  This resource reads a collection in a database on the MongoDB server.
+  This data source reads a collection in a database on the MongoDB server.
 ---

 # mongodb_database_collection (Data Source)

-This resource reads a collection in a database on the MongoDB server.
+This data source reads a collection in a database on the MongoDB server.

 ## Example Usage